niiknow/bvtnet-items-provider/README.md

 # bvtnet-items-provider
-> jQuery DataTables.Net ajax items provider for bootstrap-vue b-table
+> datatables.net ajax items provider for bootstrap-vue b-table

 The goal if this library is to provide connection between jQuery datatables.net server-side REST endpoint with client-side b-table of the bootstrap-vue described here - https://bootstrap-vue.js.org/docs/components/table/#using-items-provider-functions